Tribe Chiefs, click HERE to access the administration system.

-2013-14 Season Calendar is now available!
-Please check them out and mark your personal calendars for these exciting events!
-NOW AVAILABLE in a "subscribable" format - see the instructions on our Calendar page for details!
+NEW!
+2014-15 Season Calendar is now available!
+Please take a look and mark your personal calendars for these exciting events!
+NOW AVAILABLE in a "subscribable" format - see the instructions on our Calendar page for details!.

 We are the Yo-He-Wah Nation Indian Princess of the Bear Creek Federation, serving Northeast Tarrant County (DFW area), Texas and surrounding communities like Flower Mound, Haslet, and many more!

 Our program provides an environment where Fathers/Daughters can be "Friends Forever" through social events, such as our Sweetheart Banquet Father/Daughter dance, Christmas Party, sporting events (such as FW Cats, Texas Brahmas and Dallas Desperados), pinewood derby, Fishing Hole Day and, most importantly, camping trips.

 Membership in the Yo-He-Wah Nation is available to Fathers and Daughters in the Northern Tarrant County area.
 The program includes Fathers with Daughters ages 4 and up (usually through the 4th grade) plus graduates of the program can earn their Red Feather and develop their leadership skills by acting as mentors for the younger princesses.

 Fathers with Sons in this age group should visit the Wichita Nation Indian Guides website for our community at www.dfwguides.org.
 Fathers with Sons and Daughters in Collin County should visit the Tatanka Nation website.
 Fathers with daughters that have graduated from the Indian Princess program, or are looking for a program suited for girls older than the Indian Princess age group, should join our Eagle Feather program.
 Or Click Here for more information about Bear Creek Federation which provides common leadership and support for all of our nations and programs.